Himanshujena2003/Pet-Care/README.md

 # PetCare Service Center

-Welcome to **PetCare Service Center**, where we provide top-notch care for your pets!
-Our goal is to keep your pets healthy, happy, and well-groomed with a range of professional services.
+Welcome to the **PetCare Service Center** project!
+This is a web application designed to provide high-quality pet care services.
+Our platform offers a range of services like grooming, nursing, and physical fitness games for your pets to keep them happy, healthy, and well-cared for.

+## Features

+- **Pet Grooming Services:** Bathing, haircuts, nail clipping, and more to keep your pet clean and looking great.
+- **Pet Nursing & Health Care:** Post-surgery care, medication administration, health monitoring, and dietary guidance.
+- **Physical Fitness Games & Activities:** Interactive play, agility training, fetch, and group play to keep your pet physically and mentally stimulated.

-## Our Services
+## Services Offered

 ### 🐾 **Pet Grooming**
 - Bathing & Shampooing